dmbarbour/awelon/AboutAO.md

 * detect use of undefined words and raise errors
 * static analysis and typechecking for obvious errors
 * on demand, compile a word to AMBC or ABC
-* leverage naming conventions for ad-hoc roles:
+* leverage ad-hoc naming conventions for ad-hoc roles
 *   `test.foo` - automatic testing, more errors or warnings
 *   `doc.foo` - automatic documentation or reports
 *   `app.foo` - automatic executable generation